 Matthew Miller teaches social studies, swings tennis rackets, and writes poetry – all hoping to create a home.
 He lives beside a dilapidating apple orchard in Indiana, and tries to shape the dead trees into playhouses for his four boys.
 His poetry has been published in Flying Island, Remington Review and is forthcoming in Whale Road Review.

-Lisa Molina lives in Austin, Texas.
-She has taught high school English and theatre, served as Associate Publisher of Austin Family Magazine, and now works with students with special needs.
-Molina’s poems can be found in Trouvaille Review, Indolent Books, Ancient Paths Literary Blog, and The Poet- Christmas Anthology 2020.
+Holding a BFA from the University of Texas, Lisa Molina has taught high school English and theatre, and served as Associate Publisher of Austin Family Magazine.
+Molina now works with students with special needs.
+Her poetry can be found in Trouvaille Review, Beyond Words Magazine, Ancient Paths Literary Magazine, and The Ekphrastic Review with poems soon to be featured in The Peeking Cat and Silver Birch Press.
+She lives in Austin, Texas.

 A Best of the Net and six-time Pushcart Prize nominee, Julie L. Moore is the author of four poetry collections, including, most recently, Full Worm Moon, which won a 2018 Woodrow Hall Top Shelf Award and received honorable mention for the Conference on Christianity and Literature’s 2018 Book of the Year Award.
 She has also had poetry appear in African American Review, Alaska Quarterly Review, Image, New Ohio Review, Prairie Schooner, and The Southern Review.
 Moore is the Writing Center Director at Taylor University in Indiana, where she is the poetry editor for Relief Journal.
 Learn more about her work at julielmoore.com.